michael-spengler/distributed-ledger-technology-hands-on-lecture/open-source-projects-to-be-explored/overview.md

 1. Share your experiences with [GitCoin](https://gitcoin.co/)
 2. Which issue would you fund right now?

+## ENS.Domains
+1. Share your experiences with [ens.domains](https://ens.domains)
+2. What are the ups and downs of using a centralized vs. a decentralized domain name system?

 ## Spheron - Simplifying Decentralized CI/CD
 1. Share your experiences with [spheron.network](https://spheron.network)
 2. In which contexts would you consider decentralized CI/CD?